auth0/Auth0.swift/README.md

 #### Web Auth Signup (iOS / macOS)

-You can make users land directly on the Signup page instead of the Login page by specifying the `"screen_hint": "signup"` parameter when performing Web Authentication.
+You can make users land directly on the Signup page instead of the Login page by specifying the `"screen_hint": "signup"` parameter.
 Note that this can be combined with `"prompt": "login"`, which indicates whether you want to always show the authentication page or you want to skip if there's an existing session.

 | Parameters                                     | No existing session   | Existing session              |
 |:-----------------------------------------------|:----------------------|:------------------------------|